4 Ways to Use Aquifer High Value Care Across Your Curriculum

 Trauma-Informed Care 08: 58-year-old male with gastrointestinal symptoms

-Trauma-Informed Care 09: A rape exam in the Emergency Department
+Trauma-Informed Care 09: A rape exam in the emergency department

 Trauma-Informed Care 10: Physician with a trauma history